loblan/IPgen/README.md

 # IPgen

-`IPgen` generate IP adresses from given ranges.
+`IPgen` generate IP adresses from ranges.

-It can generate based on simple IP-IP range notation.
+It can generate IP based on simple `IP-IP` range notation.

     ipgen 192.168.0.0-192.168.0.10